rtoenniges/mycpu-hardware-regmon-v2/README.md

 - ALU-OUT
 - Sign-, Zero-, Carry-Flag
 - Program Counter
-- Adressreg
-And also a module to hold the CPU on a specific adress.
+- Adressregister and also a module to hold the CPU on a specific adress.